Gervasio Núñez

-Gervasio Daniel Núñez (born 29 January 1988) is an Argentine professional footballer who plays as a midfielder for Torneo Federal A club San Martín.
+Gervasio Daniel Núñez (born 29 January 1988) is an Argentine professional footballer who plays as a midfielder for San Martín de Formosa in the Torneo Federal A of Argentina.

 Career

-Born in Formosa, Núñez began his career at Academia Ernesto Duchini before moving to Rosario Central youth team.
+Born in Formosa, Núñez began his career at Academia Ernesto Duchini before moving to the Rosario Central youth team.
 He progressed to make his first team debut on 9 March 2007 in a 2–0 away defeat to Independiente.
 He scored his first goal for the club on 29 October 2008 in a 3–0 home win against Gimnasia y Esgrima de Jujuy.

-Núñez was part of the Rosario Central team that were relegated during the 2009-10 Argentine Primera División season.
+Núñez was part of the Rosario Central team that was relegated during the 2009-10 Argentine Primera División season.
 For the following season, Núñez joined recently promoted Primera División team Quilmes.

 On 1 July 2011, Núñez signed a one-year loan deal with Polish Ekstraklasa champions Wisła Kraków.

 In January 2017, Núñez joined Sarmiento in the Argentine Primera División.

+On 29 September 2020, Club Atlético Belgrano officially announced his signing.

+In 2021, he moved to Blooming in the Bolivian First Division, and later that year, he joined Sarmiento in the Argentine First Division.

+In 2023, he signed with San Martín de Tucumán.

+In 2024, he joined Ciudad Bolívar, and later that year, he moved to CD Guastatoya in the Guatemalan National League.

+In 2025, he signed with San Martín de Formosa in the Torneo Federal A.